pingidentity/pingidentity-devops-getting-started/README.md

 ## Contents

 * 10-docker-standalone    - Run Ping Identity standalone products in docker containers
 * 11-docker-compose       - Define and run multi-container Ping Identity docker images with Docker Compose
 * 12-docker-swarm         - Deploy Ping Identity product stacks using Docker Swarm
+* 20-kubernetes-minikube  - Deploy PingDirectory in a local minikube environment
+* 21-kubernetes-amazon    - Deploy PingDirectory in AWS using Kubernetes

 ## ldapsdk Tool
 Use the `ldapsdk` tool in the top level directory to startup an `ldap-sdk-tools` container